dotneet/ampize/README.md

 >> <amp-img src="./spec/data/rect.jpg" width="100" height="100" layout="responsive"></amp-img>
 ```

+If img element doesn't have width/height attributes then Ampize download an image to get a dimension.
+Ofcourse if img element have a size Ampize keep it.

+Currently Ampize doesn't support amp-audio, amp-video, amp-iframe.
+Contribution is always welcome.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dotneet/ampize.